 The general public, and even those with limited mobility (HMD), may view the consequences of having to walk too far or stand too long as relatively trivial or benign.
 Research data, however, confirm that there can be serious health consequences.
-Here are the consequences if those with limited mobility walk beyond what is comfortable for them:
+Here are the consequences if those with limited mobility must walk beyond what is comfortable for them:

 - Increased joint pain